Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Discussion

 \section{Discussion}

 We have shown that radio-frequency measurements using a SQUID amplifier can attain much better sensitivity than using a cryogenic semiconductor amplifier alone.
-This advantage holds when the signal level is limited by the need to avoid backaction on the device being measured, which is nearly always the case for quantum devices.
-The SQUID measured here has a gain around 12~dB and reaches a noise temperature around 490~mK, which is approximately 7 times better than the (already optimized) semiconductor amplifier.
-When used to measure capacitance via radio-frequency reflectometry, it allows a record sensitivity of $S_C=0.07\pm0.02\,\text{aF}/\sqrt{\text{Hz}}$, which represents an improvement factor of 23 compared with the same setup without the SQUID~\cite{Ares2016}; when used to probe charge on a quantum dot, the sensitivity is $S_Q=60\pm20\,\upmu e/\sqrt{\text{Hz}}$, which is an improvement factor of 27.
-In fact, this improvement is better than expected from the improved noise temperature alone, and probably also arises from lower cable loss and a different impedance matching condition to the amplifier input.\\ These results are promising for qubit readout.
-For dispersively reading out a singlet-triplet qubit in a double quantum dot, where the capacitance signal to be discriminated is of order 2~fF~\cite{Petersson2010}, this sensitivity implies a single-shot readout time of $\sim$26~ns, compared with $64\,\upmu\text{s}$ previously~\cite{Ares2016}.
-Single-shot spin readout via a dispersively coupled gate antenna~\cite{Colless2013} has recently been achieved in silicon devices~\cite{Pakkiam2018,West2018}, so far with fidelity well below the fault-tolerant threshold.
-Integrating a SQUID amplifier into such a setup should significantly reduce the measurement noise, ultimately allowing this threshold to be surpassed.\\ Likewise, the SQUID amplifier improved the sensitivity for the quantum dot operated as a charge sensor.
-Here the sensitivity depends also on the properties of the charge sensing device.
-In this experiment, the large resistance of the quantum dot ($\sim 6.7$~M$\Omega$) was unfavourable for good sensitivity.
-However, optimized semiconductor~\cite{Angus2008} and superconducting~\cite{Brenning2006} RF single-electron transistors can be made with much lower resistance, and could be combined with a SQUID amplifier to achieve even better sensitivity.
-While the sensitivity of this SQUID amplifier is already significantly better than a semiconductor amplifier, there is still scope for improvement.
-A similar design achieved a noise temperature as low as 47~mK at 519~MHz~\cite{Muck2001}, showing that such an amplifier can be operated much closer to the quantum limit than achieved here.
-Furthermore, the amplifier here reaches its best noise performance only for quite low input power (Fig.~\ref{Fig:SQUID}(e)), indicating non-linear behavior of the SQUID.
-Improving the amplifier's shielding, thermalization and impedance matching to 50$\,\Omega$ might therefore yield further improvements to the sensitivity and increase the power tolerance of the system.
-Even without these improvements, however, the measured sensitvity should be sufficient for single-shot read-out of singlet-triplet qubits in GaAs without needing an integrated charge sensor~\cite{Petersson2010,Elzerman2003}.
-In other systems, where dispersive single-shot readout has been achieved~\cite{Pakkiam2018,West2018}, a SQUID amplifier could improve the readout fidelity to above the quantum error-correction threshold.
-This represents a major advantage for scalable quantum information processing architectures containing many qubits in a small space~\cite{Veldhorst2016a,Vandersypen2017}.
+This advantage holds when the signal level is limited by the need to avoid back-action on the device being measured, which is nearly always the case for quantum devices.
+The SQUID measured here has a gain around 12~dB and reaches a noise temperature below 600~mK, which is approximately 7 times better than the (already optimized) semiconductor amplifier.
+When used to measure capacitance via radio-frequency reflectometry, it allows a record capacitance sensitivity of $S_C=0.07\pm0.02\,\text{aF}/\sqrt{\text{Hz}}$, which corresponds to an improvement by a factor of 23 compared with the same setup without the SQUID~\cite{Ares2016}.
+This setup can also be used with a single quantum dot charge sensor.
+In the Supplementary Information, we perform this measurement and find a charge sensitivity of $S_{\deltaQ}=60\pm20\,\upmu e/\sqrt{\text{Hz}}$, corresponding to an improvement by a factor of 27 compared to the setup without the SQUID~\cite{Ares2016}.
+This improvement is better than expected from the improved noise temperature alone, and probably also arises from lower cable loss and a different impedance matching condition to the amplifier input.